 You feel their pain.
-They toil to make a film, not just any fiom, but the most important British film of the last 10 years.
+They toil to make a film, not just any film, but they claim it is the most important British film of the last 10 years.
 A political statement about Britain today.

 That said, if you want a good laugh, do listen to the audio commentary where Love describes how Taxi Driver and Godfather were, er, c***ed by the cwitics.
+Yes, that's right, they compare this to two epics.
 Then watch the film.